She/Her/HersLicensed Clinical Social Worker, LCSW Master of Social Work, MSW Specialties • Insurance & Fees • Locations

 Caitlin believes in the power of authentic collaboration between client and therapist, and focuses on promoting healing through the therapeutic relationship.
 In session, she is committed to providing a space where the client feels safe and heard.
-Caitlin’s priority in session is to listen to a client’s story and support them in processing and reframing life experiences; this will promote the client’s empowerment, resiliency, and self-awareness.
-In addition, she also incorporates practical strategies to help clients manage symptoms in the here and now.
+Caitlin’s priority in session is to listen to a client’s story and support them in processing and reframing life experiences; this promotes the client’s empowerment, resiliency, and self-awareness.
+In addition, she incorporates practical strategies to help clients manage symptoms in the here and now.
 Caitlin knows that every client has unique needs and goals which benefit from a unique approach.
-As a result, Caitlin personalizes her sessions based on what would most benefit the client, drawing from psychodynamic theory, motivational interviewing, mindfulness, and cognitive behavioral therapy.
+As a result, Caitlin personalizes her sessions based on what would most benefit the client, drawing from psychodynamic theory, motivational interviewing, Acceptance and Commitment Therapy and Cognitive Behavioral Therapy.

-Caitlin received her master’s degree in social work from the University of Pennsylvania and also completed post graduate training in cognitive behavioral therapy through the Beck Institute.
-Caitlin has worked with the National Organization for Rare Disorders, facilitating support groups for patients and caregivers around the country.
-In addition to private practice, Caitlin has spent a decade working in the healthcare field, which introduced her to the unique challenges posed by chronic illness and with healthcare provider burnout.
+Caitlin received her master’s degree in social work from the University of Pennsylvania and also completed post graduate training in Cognitive Behavioral Therapy through the Beck Institute.
+Caitlin has worked with the National Organization for Rare Disorders and Nephcure, facilitating support groups for patients and caregivers around the country.
+In addition to private practice, Caitlin spent a decade working in the healthcare field, which introduced her to the unique challenges posed by chronic illness and with healthcare provider burnout.

 Chronic illness - Receiving a diagnosis; adjusting to lifestyle and medication changes; coping with related changes in mood, emotions, and relationships; managing symptoms and stress